nextcloud/recognize/README.md

 This is the [list of recognized things and which categories they are currently mapped to](https://github.com/marcelklehr/recognize/blob/master/src/rules.yml).
 I'm happy to accept pull requests for this file to fine tune predictions.

 ## Behind the scenes
+Recognize uses

-Recognize uses a pre-trained [Efficient](https://github.com/google/automl/tree/master/efficientnetv2)[Net v2](https://tfhub.dev/google/collections/efficientnet_v2/1) model for ImageNet object detection
+ * a pre-trained [Efficient](https://github.com/google/automl/tree/master/efficientnetv2)[Net v2](https://tfhub.dev/google/collections/efficientnet_v2/1) model for ImageNet object detection.
+ * a pre-trained [model trained on the Landmarks v1 dataset](https://tfhub.dev/google/collections/landmarks/1) for landmark recognition.

-Recognize uses [face-api.js](https://github.com/justadudewhohacks/face-api.js) to extract and compare face features.
+ * [face-api.js](https://github.com/justadudewhohacks/face-api.js) to extract and compare face features.

-Recognize uses a [Musicnn](https://arxiv.org/abs/1909.06654) neural network architecture to classify audio files into music genres.
+ * a [Musicnn](https://arxiv.org/abs/1909.06654) neural network architecture to classify audio files into music genres.
 Also see [the original musicnn repository](https://github.com/jordipons/musicnn).

 ## Install